What makes a super teacher? Perseverance. Teaching is demanding. Period.

 I think that the real benefit is that he invited all of us to join the class.
 The parents learned how the children were learning (and caught a few distracted children) so that they could practice at home.
 He even showed how to be sure to hold the phonogram cards so that two cards, or the wrong cards, would not show, so that we could practice over the weekends.

 Just fifteen minutes a day and by the time that Christmas break was over our own son was very much handier with reading, to the point that his teacher said, "Whatever Grandpa is doing is great!"
-Within the next semester, one of our daughters pulled her very low spelling average up to an 85.
+Within the next semester, one of our daughters pulled her very low spelling average up to an 85 and never looked back.

 May God rest his good soul and grant that we all have such a super teacher!